whyjz/ncu-env-data-science-template/README.md

 ![Github-scr3](docs/figs/Github-scr3.png)

 Wait a minute or two again, and refresh the page.
 Now you should be able to see the message saying the Notebook has been published on your GitHub pages at https://[YOUR_ACCOUNT_NAME].github.io/[REPOSITORY_NAME]!

+## Details about the content

+You should change the content of these files/folders:
+- `docs/project.ipynb` -- main term paper file.
+- `docs/_config.yml` -- metadata of your term project.
+- `figs` -- remove figures that are not relevant to your project, and upload new figures that are relevant.
+- `README.md` -- remove or edit this file so it better describes what your repository does.

+You can optionally retain, change, or remove these files:
+- `LICENSE` -- you can remove it or change it if you don't want your project licensed under MIT.
+- `csrsr_logo.png` -- you can change this with an image representative of your project.

+You should keep these files unchanged *unless* you know what you are doing:
+- `_toc.yml` -- defines the Jupyter Book structure.
+- `.github/workflows/build.yml` -- GitHub Actions workflow for the automatic GitHub Pages deployment.